milaboratory/docs/docs/mixcr/reference/mixcr-export.md

 ### Clonotype-specific fields

-The following fields are available for `exportClones` and `exportShmTreesWithNodes` (for `exportShmTreesWithNodes` only for nodes with clones):
+The following fields are available for `exportClones`:

 `-cloneId`
 : Unique clone identifier